kearnz/markov-yelp-reviews/README.md

 3. Use nltk to take care of simple things like creating ngrams
 4. Better handling of punctuation and parts-of-speech
 5. Weighting words based on metadata and not solely frequency in transition matrix
+6. Optimize efficiency of algorithms

 <div><em><b>Other</b></em></div>

-1. Explanation of MarkovModel Class
+1. ~Explanation of MarkovModel Class~
 2. Examples of flexibility of MarkovModel class and results from yelp dataset.